MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/poor-performance-or-application-problems.md

 ### Black screen issue

 This issue occurs in Windows 8.0, Windows 8.1, Windows 10 RTM, and Windows Server 2012 R2.
 A user launches multiple applications in a remote desktop, then disconnects from the session.
-Periodically, the user reconnects to the remote desktop to interact with the applications, and then disconnect again.
-At some point, when the user reconnects, the remote desktop session just shows a black screen.
-The user must end the remote desktop session from the remote computer’s console (or the RDSH server console).
-This action stops the applications.
+Periodically, the user reconnects to the remote desktop to interact with the applications, and then disconnects again.
+At some point, when the user reconnects, the remote desktop session only shows a black screen.
+To get the session to display properly again, the user then has to end their session from either the remote computer's console or the RDSH server console and stop their session's applications.

 To resolve this issue, apply the following updates as appropriate: